diarmuidbrady/kidney_transplant_survival_prediction/README.md

 _nbs_ contains all notebooks used for analysis.
 These notebooks are then converted to Python files available in _kidney\_transplant\_prediction_ as importable files.

 ### reports
 _reports_ contain a variety of supporting documents.
 Firstly, _deliverables_ contain documents that are specific to the grading of our project such as the [research proposal](reports/deliverables/research_proposal.pdf) and [final report](reports/deliverables/CA4021_Final_Report.pdf). _figures_ includes all visualisations generated during analysis.
-This will not be an exhaustive list, instead only the key visuals need for supporting documents.
+This will not be an exhaustive list, instead only the key visuals needed for supporting documents.